flatsurf/sage-flatsurf/doc/index.rst

 A Tour of sage-flatsurf
 =======================

-The following presents some of the capabilities of sage-flatsurf.
+Demos of some of the capabilities of sage-flatsurf:

 .. toctree::
    :maxdepth: 1